Travelling with Children

 Thank you for your patience while we build something exciting!
 Our airport visitors will start to notice significant changes within the terminal as we move to the next phase of the terminal expansion project – within the main concourse of the terminal building.
 Hoardings have been installed along the main concourse, and the children’s play area has been closed to make way for a new, improved play area!

-A few tips for you and your child to have a pleasant experience at Adelaide Airport.
+Below are few tips for you and your child to have a pleasant experience at Adelaide Airport.
+We also have a practical guide for traveling with babies & children just click here for more information.

 Changing and feeding facilities for your baby